 A lifelong artist, Caster has been painting as a fine artist full-time since 1990.
-He is a native of Oakland, California, and has lived in Denver since he was a teenager.
-He attended the Rocky Mountain School of Art on scholarship at age 16, and studied commercial art at Colorado Mountain College.
+A native of Oakland, California, he has lived in Denver since he was a teenager.
+Caster attended the Rocky Mountain School of Art on scholarship at age 16, and studied commercial art at Colorado Mountain College.

 He has extensive experience as a news and courtroom artist, including positions with KUSA (ABC/NBC affiliate).
 His work has appeared on all major networks and on international broadcasts, and has included the Oklahoma City bombing trial, Jon Benet Ramsey grand jury hearing, Matthew Shephard murder trial, Michael Jackson plagiarism trial and several Perry Mason movies.

 In addition to creating art, he is an instructor for the Art Students League of Denver.
 He has also taught at the American Museum of Western Art, Denver Museum of Nature and Science, Denver Botanic Gardens, The Gathering Place, and for faculty programs at several school districts in the Denver area.